 Though my first memories of the piano were from my grandmother’s house when I was very young, I didn’t have a fondness for the instrument until I was 8 or 9 when my parents bought my brother and I and portable keyboard piano for Christmas.
 I fumbled with the thing for a few years until I was 11 when I decided to ask my grandmother to teach me how to read sheet music.

 From then on I loved the piano; I was hooked.
-I had sporadic lessons in my early adolescence from a accomplished local choir director and taught myself until my senior year of highschool where I decided I wanted to pursue a degree in music and sought out a piano teacher to prepare me for auditions.
+I had sporadic lessons in my early adolescence from an accomplished local choir director and taught myself until my senior year of high school where I decided I wanted to pursue a degree in music and sought out a piano teacher to prepare me for auditions.

 I am currently earning my master’s in music composition and could not be more thankful to my family and teachers who invested in me with the gift of music.